Songtech-0912/natron-ui-ux-design/concept 3.0/README.md

 <img src="Release Files/Resources/website.png" width="960">

 Alongside the redesign of Natron's GUI, I also created a redesign of its website.
-Although it's far from production-ready yet, you're welcome to try it out:
+Although it's far from production-ready yet, you're welcome to try it out at [https://songtech-0912.github.io/natron-ui-ux-design/](https://songtech-0912.github.io/natron-ui-ux-design/)

-(Remix on Glitch button)

 ## Future